Differentiability and Regularization of Parametric Convex Value Functions in Stochastic Multistage Optimization: Parametric Multistage Stochastic Optimization Problems

 For the same reason, we also introduce the (possibly empty) parametric \emph{solution sets}

-\subsubsubsection{The role of the parameter}
+\subsection{The Role of the Parameter}

-The parameter~$\param$, as well as the control~$\control_0$, can be seen as an initial decision as they are both constant.
-However, whereas~$\control_0$ only appears at time~$t=0$, $\param$ appears in the cost functions at all times.
-This is why the parameter~$p$ can not be seen as an initial control variable in a stochastic control formulation, amenable to dynamic programming.
+The parameter~$\param$, as well as the control~$\control_0$, are both (constant) decisions made at the initial time~$t=0$.
+However, whereas~$\control_0$ only appears at time~$t=0$ in the initial cost function~\eqref{eq:cost_functions}, $\param$ appears in the cost functions~\eqref{eq:cost_functions} at all times.
+This is why --- in a stochastic control formulation amenable to dynamic programming --- the parameter~$p$ cannot be considered as an initial control variable.